Generalised Linear Models in R

 Overdispersion

 Poisson models assume variance equals the mean.
-When variance exceeds mean (overdispersion), your standard errors will be too small.
-Check this:
+When variance exceeds mean (overdispersion), your standard errors will be too small and your p-values will be misleadingly significant.
+Check this by comparing the residual deviance to the residual degrees of freedom:

 # Calculate dispersion statistic